chrisoh7/cdp/README.md

 `WorldType` represents which solution among the three worlds to run.
 It implements `groupby_agg_from_path` and `groupby_agg`, which does an internal pattern matching to call the correct version of groupby agg.

 ## Testing Infrastructure
 We test for correctness by comparing our groupby agg result with DuckDB's.
-In `\tests\test_compare_duckdb.rs`, the `compare_with_duckdb` module runs the specified query on the CDP implementation and DuckDB's query executor, casts both results into the same type, and does per-entry comparison.
+In `/tests/test_compare_duckdb.rs`, the `compare_with_duckdb` module runs the specified query on the CDP implementation and DuckDB's query executor, casts both results into the same type, and does per-entry comparison.
 Run `cargo test` to run the unit tests.